r0nn1ef/pi-sense-hat/README.md

-# MMM-MySenseHat
-Magic Mirror Raspberry Pi Sense Hat Module
+# Magic Mirror Raspberry Pi Sense Hat Module

 At this time, this is only an experimental module and should not be used.